Our Lady of Prompt Succor: Interpretation

 According to Michael Pasquier, promotion of devotion to the Marian title of Our Lady of Prompt Succor was an attempt by the Catholic hierarchy to ease tensions in a Catholic population divided over a French Creole Catholicism and an Anglo-Catholic hierarchy in Baltimore.
 He maintains that the devotion never garnered a widespread following due to its "lack of multi-ethnic appeal" to minority groups at the time.
 The cultus of Our Lady of Prompt Succor was a devotion particular to the French Ursulines, which involved neither a miraculous apparition nor a particular message to engage the imaginations of the laity.

-Veneration
+Veneration of our Lady of Prompt Succor

 Our Lady of Prompt Succor is the patroness of the state of Louisiana, and of the city of New Orleans.

 Pious believers of New Orleans pray before the statue of Our Lady of Prompt Succor, asking for her intercession whenever a hurricane threatens the city.
 During hurricane season, prayers are said at every Mass in the city during the Prayers of the Faithful requesting Our Lady of Prompt Succor's intercession and protection.
 After Hurricane Katrina, prayers were made to Our Lady of Prompt Succor asking for the quick recovery of the damaged city and surrounding area.